manosbatsis/vaultaire/README.md

 ```

-## State Service
+## State Services

 Vaultaire's state services provide an interface for querying states and tracking events
 from the Vault (`queryBy`, `trackBy`), while decoupling data access or business logic code
 from Corda's `ServiceHub` and `CordaRPCOps`.

 ### Generated State Service

 Vaultaire will automatically subclass `StateService` to generate an extended sercice per annotated element.
 The generated component

 ```kotlin